Luigi Riccio: Capozona of Ponticelli

 When Nicola Nuzzo was arrested in 1980, Riccio had succeeded him as the Capozona of Ponticelli.
 He gathered under him a small but deadly group of associates which included Salvatore Imperatrice, Mario Incarnato, Carmine Argentato, his brother-in-law Vincenzo Duraccio, and Ernesto D'Alessandri.
 This group soon came to be known for its inclination to resolve any disputes by the authority of their firepower, and with the progress of time, its services became increasingly in demand in other areas under the NCO's control.

 Riccio's resolution for killing had been tested immediately after his induction, when he was personally asked by Raffaele Cutolo to kill the wife of Ciro Nocerino, another member of the NCO.
 This woman had been found guilty of not having respected her husband's honor while he was in jail and sentenced to death.
-However, Riccio was hesitant to kill a woman and Nocerino himself had some doubts about the harsh punishment.
+However, Riccio was hesitant to kill a woman, and Nocerino himself had some doubts about the harsh punishment.
 Eventually, he wrote to Riccio asking him not to kill his wife, but to paralyze her with a shot to the back, in order to condemn her to a wheelchair for the rest of her life.

-Riccio willingly obliged, and together with Carmine Argentato promptly executed the request by shooting her both in the legs and arms while she was lying on her bed.
+Riccio willingly obliged, and together with Carmine Argentato promptly executed the request by shooting her in both the legs and arms while she was lying on her bed.
 In spite of this, Cutolo was not satisfied and ordered her death again.
 Meanwhile, Riccio was arrested, fell ill and was transferred to the Poggioreale's infirmary.
-Upon hearing of this news, Nocerino drank a mixture of ethyl alcohol, cigarette butts and ashes which made him ill and put him in the same infirmary with a 104 degree fever.
+Upon hearing of this news, Nocerino drank a mixture of ethyl alcohol, cigarette butts and ashes which made him ill and put him in the same infirmary with a 104-degree fever.
 There he expressed his wish to see his wife suffer a public death on Ponticelli's main square.
-Riccio was finally convinced to relay this request outside to his group and Salvatore Imperatrice attended to her execution by first shooting her, then strangling her, and finally burning her to ashes.
+Riccio was finally convinced to relay this request outside to his group, and Salvatore Imperatrice attended to her execution by first shooting her, then strangling her, and finally burning her to ashes.